victorkibiwot/Android-Studio-Projects/README.md

 # Android-Studio-Projects
 This repo contains simple and semi-complex projects developed in Android studio.
 The main language used in development is java and kotlin.
+The sample projects include a BMI level calculator, Box Volume Density calculator and some practice assignments from class.
+Lastly, there is a semi-complex app that I tried to build just so I could see my sign language translator in action.
+However, it still incomplete and needs alot of improvements.
+Feel free to take on the task of challenging yourself and completing it!